-This form of insurance is very important for electrician contractors because they often come in contact with dangerous equipment that can easily lead to debilitating injuries.
+This Electrical Contractors insurance is very important for electrical contractors because they often come in contact with dangerous equipment that can easily lead to debilitating injuries.
 Also, even the simplest of mistakes while work is in progress can result in fairly costly lawsuits.

 So what is the average insurance cost for electrician contractors?

-On average, an electrician contractor will pay from $700 to $1,200 each year on insurance.
+On average, an electrician contractor will pay from $700 to $1,200 each year for Electrician’s Insurance.
 Most insurance companies will take the payments in installments paid out over 10 months.

-There are a few factors that will be looked at by the company in fixing a rate but the biggest factor is the size of the policy.
-With an average electrician insurance cover, you will be offered $500,000, $1 million or $2 million worth of coverage.
+There are a number of factors that will be looked at by the company in fixing a rate but the biggest factor is the size of the policy.
+With an average electrician insurance coverage, you will be offered policies with limits of $1 million or $2 million.
 Higher coverage needs translate to more expensive premiums.

 Again, the rates will change depending on your state of operation.
 This is because courts in some states are known to award higher damages in personal injury and property damage cases.
-Similarly, the track record of your company will be a factor as the company will want to ensure that they are getting the right amount based on the risk your business poses.
-Basically, record of accidents or lawsuits in the past means you may have to pay 3-4 times the average premium.
+Similarly, the track record of your company will be a factor in determining the premium the fewer number of claims the higher the premium.
+If you have a record of accidents or lawsuits in the past you may have to pay 3-4 times the average premium.